 - Staff Name – this is academic member of staff who is delivering the teaching activity to you.

 - [Optional] Note – e.g. topics, guest speaker names, locations that are not included in the timetabling software

-- Recording Status Recording, Recording (Audio and Screen only) or Not Recording.
-Please note that this only relates to on campus lecture capture.
+- Recording Status – Recording, Recording (Audio and Screen only) or Not Recording.
+Please note that this only relates the on-campus lecture capture systems in the room.